-The Federal Council shall order the statistical survey required for the application of this Act.

-It shall first consult the research bodies concerned and, if the statistical survey concerns recipients of funding under the HEdA or the ETH Act of 4 October 1991, the Swiss University Conference or the ETH Board.
+- The Federal Council shall order the statistical survey required for the application of this Act. - It shall first consult the research bodies concerned and, if the statistical survey concerns recipients of funding under the HEdA or the Federal Act of 4 October 1991 on the Federal Institutes of Technology, the Swiss University Conference or the ETH Board.

-It shall guarantee the provision of information on the research and innovation activities of the Federal Administration and the ETH Domain whenever possible according to Article 50.

-SERI runs a database for government research projects.
+- It shall guarantee the provision of information on the research and innovation activities of the Federal Administration and the Federal Institutes of Technology Domain whenever possible according to Article 50. - SERI runs a database for policy research projects.

-Chapter 6 Swiss Science and Technology Council
+Chapter 6 Swiss Science Council